jknightlab/TAPS-pipeline/README.md

  `-- 8_remove-problematic-regions.sh	Removes CpGs overlapping centromeres, gaps, ENCODE blacklisted regions, repetitive regions (repeatMAsker) and common SNPs from methylKit files
 ```

+### Repository subdirectories (supplementary analyses)

+Each of the subdirectories within this repository contains a collection of scripts used to perform separate pieces of analysis on TAPS data.
+These comprise:

+**identity_check:**		Scripts used to assess the extent of genotype sharing between sequencing files.
+These scripts were used to identify any potential sample swaps or cross-contaminations during data generation.

+**tissue_deconvolution:**	Scripts used to estimate the proportional contribution of different tissues to the cfDNA pool.
+These scripts perform deconvolution based on methylation patterns at CpG sites known to be hyper- or hypomethylated in a tissue specific manner.

+**fragmentomics_analysis:**	Scripts used to recover fragment length and fragment end-motif information for all cfDNA molecules sequenced.

+**nucleosome_mapping:**		Scripts used to calculate windowed protection scores (WPS) and thus identify the likely position of nucleosomes at TSS regions